renepacchaux/recipe-revolution/README.md

 The implementation gave me positive vibes.
 I focused on nuanced evidence of a seeded approach to the upload meal feature?
-This case study focuses on why it wasn't mentioned to get instagram-style foodie meal selfies on the app as soon as possible.
+This case study focuses on why it wasn't mentioned to get Instagram-style foodie meal selfies on the app as soon as possible.

 I box my time.
 As a result, my attention to the task was greater, and the work improved when I had micro-deadlines.
-In meetings, I did behind the scenes with a digital set of timers .
+In meetings, I did behind the scenes with a digital set of timers.
 I prepared estimates of the amount of time I would take up.
 I controlled the pace at which my ideas were put forth.

 **The wrong flow**

-For some gluten intake may improve your life.
+For some, gluten intake may improve your life.
 For others, it is life or death.

 We did not expect to see so many obstacles.
 Many pixels were dedicated